coding-to-music/coding-to-music.github.io/docs/source/FAQ Frequently Asked Questions.rst

 - Why is this simple data being withheld?

-What are some simple questions that we think do not make any sense
+Some simple questions that we think do not make any sense
 ------------------------------------------------------------------------------